vitorgalvao/temporary-email-workflow/README.md

 Generate disposable email inboxes

-<a href='https://alfred.app/workflows/vitor/temporary-email'>⤓ Install From the Alfred Gallery</a>
+<a href='https://alfred.app/workflows/vitor/temporary-email'>⤓ Install on the Alfred Gallery</a>

 ## Usage